 - Step #3: Wipe the sunscreen-laden plastic wrap/towel across your back as if you’re toweling it off.

-- Step #4: Allow the sunscreen to soak for half an hour before hopping in the water; otherwise it’ll come right off.
+- Step #4: Allow the sunscreen to soak in for half an hour before hopping in the water; otherwise it’ll come right off.

 For best results, dermatologist Anthony Rossi recommends using this method in tandem with a product that has an SPF of at least 15 and reapplying liberally every two hours spent under the sun (and after every dip in the pool or the ocean).